 Kenneth Darden - Lead and background vocals.
 "KD's" singing career spans over 30 years.
 He sang in gospel groups with his mother and the Helen Hollings Gospel Singers.
 He also sang with his brothers in various groups in and around the Boston area.
 He taught harmony and studied music at the Conservatory of Music in Boston.
 After taking time off in 1994 to pursue other areas, he has recently returned to his first love of singing and performing.
 Most recently, he was featured in a lead role in the Fats Waller musical, Aint Misbehavin.

-Jessica April Morris - Lead and background vocals
+Marla Drake - Lead and background vocals

 Marcus Hart - Bass / musical director